okube-ai/laktory/docs/concepts/pipeline.md

 Notice how `dlt` module is imported from laktory as it provides additional debugging and inspection capabilities.
-Notably, you can run the notebook in a user cluster and will be able to inspect the resulting DataFrame.
+Notably, you can run the notebook in a user cluster and will be able to inspect the resulting dataframe.

 ![dlt](../images/dlt_debug.png)